UsabilityEngineering/ShowSpotter/phase1/README.md

 ## Findings
 Our survey with multiple choice questions, selecting options, and writing short answers supported our research to find how many streaming services people are subscribed to and how engaged they are to using those services.
 Our results show about 41.2% are subscribed to 3-4 services that is 7 people out of 17 who completed our survey.
-With feedback provided from this survey, we observed how beneficial people can utilize Show Spotter.
+With feedback provided from this survey, we observed how people can utilize Show Spotter.

 How many streaming services are you subscribed to?